savalan61/e-comerce/README.md

 ## Key Features

 - **User Authentication**: Sign up, sign in, and manage user accounts using Firebase Authentication.
-- **Product Listing**: View dynamic product listings that are managed in Firebase Firestore.
+- **Product Listing**: View dynamic product listings managed in Firebase Firestore.
 - **Cart & Checkout**: Users can add products to their cart and proceed to secure checkout.
 - **Real-Time Updates**: Instant product updates, pricing changes, and stock management with Firebase Firestore.
 - **Secure Image Storage**: Product images and user data are securely stored using Firebase Storage.